Sophie Brunner: Professional career

 Brunner was not selected in the 2017 WNBA draft, but she was signed in free agency by the Phoenix Mercury and made the team's season-opening roster.
 Later that season, the Mercury traded her to the San Antonio Stars.

-After her WNBA career, Brunner played for professional teams in Torino and Sesto San Giovanni in Italy.
+After her WNBA career, Brunner played for professional teams in Turin and Sesto San Giovanni in Italy.
 She returned to her home in Illinois during the COVID-19 lockdowns in Italy, which brought her third season in Italy to an early end.

 Coaching career

 In 2020, Brunner became an assistant basketball coach at Rockford Christian Schools in Rockford, Illinois.
 She also began teaching at Rockford Public School District 205.